mj10777/mapmbtiles/README.md

 ***

-* the 'Map Tile Cutter' is based on the original work of:
+* the `Map Tile Cutter` is based on the original work of:
     *  Klokan Petr Pridal `klokan.petr.pridal@gmail.com`
     *  the original project source can be found at [http://code.google.com/p/maptiler]
        * the source code used here was taken from the `maptiler_1.0.beta2_all.deb`
        * to my knowlage the support for this project has been disscontinued in its Open-Source form.

-* some of the Mbtiles creation logic from the `Mapbox` project :
+* some of the Mbtiles creation logic from the `Mapbox` project:
     *  the original project source can be found at [https://github.com/mapbox/mbutil]

-* some of the Mbtiles funtionality from the `Landez` project :
+* some of the Mbtiles funtionality from the `Landez` project:
-    *  the original project source can be found at `https://github.com/makinacorpus/landez`
+    *  the original project source can be found at [https://github.com/makinacorpus/landez]

 ***

 * The main goal was to adapt the `gdal2tiles.py` to also support the creation of a mbtiles Database
+    * `gdal2tiles.py` has been renamed to `gdal2mbtiles.py` to avoid conficts with the original gdal version
     * the basic functionality has otherwise not been changed
-    * `gdal2tiles.py` has been renamed to `gdal2mbtiles.py` to avoid conficts with the original gdal version
+       * `tilemapresource.xml` : is now written correctly (x and y values were switched)
+       * all of the y tiles are created first (each x directory is filled compleatly, before the next is created)
+          * this makes it quicker to resume after an interuption

 * The created mbtiles Databases are base on the same logic used in the geopaparrazi project:
     * [https://github.com/geopaparazzi/geopaparazzi/wiki/mbtiles-Implementation]